mojontwins/MC_Mods/modloader/guide/02-a-block-and-an-item.md

 ## Generating your mod for the first time

+Exit eclipse.
+Now get into the MCP folder and run `recompile.bat` and then run `reobfuscate.bat`.
+This will put the classes that are different to what was included when you ran `updatemd5.bat` (this is, your mod) in the `reobf` folder.
+Mind you, this only copies .class files.
+All your asses won't be copied and you will have to copy them yourself from the `src` folder.
+That's why I put them all together in the same folder, so I can just copy the forlder from `src/minecraft/` to `reobf/minecraft/`.

+Now you'll have to make two zip files: one with the contents of `/reobf/minecraft/` and another one with the contents of `/reobf/minecraft_server/`.
+You have to make them so the `mod_FungalCalamity.class` file is in the root of the ZIP, that is, get inside `/reobf/minecraft/` and create a zip called `mod_FungalCalamity_b173.zip` with what's inside, and then get inside `/reobf/minecraft_server/` and create another zip, this time called `mod_FungalCalamity_b173_server.zip` with what's inside.
+Those are your mod files.

+Usually, players will have to jar-mod minecraft.jar with ModLoader and ModLoaderMp (in that order), and minecraft_server.jar with ModLoaderMp_server.
+Once that's done, they will only have to create a `/mods/` folder inside `.minecraft` and put the mod zip inside.

+## BEWARE!

+Beware, **never ever run `updatemd5.bat` again or you'll ruin the whole process**.
+If this happens to you, get your `src` folder and move it elsewheere.
+Then whipe out the mcp folder and set it up again as explained on chapter 1.
+Once you are done, copy your `src` back.

 ## Notes about placing blocks

 When you right-click to place a block, `ItemBlock` does this, in order: